kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/gitaly/index.md

 The `gitaly` chart is configured in two parts: [external services](#external-services), and [chart settings](#chart-settings).

+Gitaly is by default deployed as a component when deploying the GitLab chart.
+If deploying Gitaly separately, `global.gitaly.enabled` needs to be set to `false` and additional configuration will need to be performed as described in the [external Gitaly documenation](../../../advanced/external-gitaly/).

 ### Installation command line options

 The table below contains all the possible charts configurations that can be supplied to